 Nivolumab + stereotactic radiosurgery

-The trial is being run by Dr. Michael Lim at Johns Hopkins Hospital and Dr. Josh Yamada at Memorial Sloan Kettering Cancer Center (MSKCC) – two centers that are leaders in chordoma treatment and research.
+Dr. Michael Lim is the Principal Investigator for this research study at Johns Hopkins Hospital, and Dr. Josh Yamada is the Principal Investigator at Memorial Sloan Kettering Cancer Center (MSKCC) – two centers that are leaders in chordoma treatment and research.
 Enrollment is currently open at Johns Hopkins and will open at Memorial Sloan Kettering in the coming months.

 Rationale for the trial